-H.R.
-333 also require credit lenders to provide additional disclosures to consumers.
-Credit and charge-card companies would be required to include certain disclosures in billing statements with respect to various open-end credit plans regarding the disadvantages of making only the minimum payment.
-Other disclosures would be required to be included in application and solicitation materials involving introductory rate offers, internet-based credit card solicitations, and for late payment deadlines and penalties.
-Based on information from credit lenders, CBO estimates that the direct costs of these disclosure requirements would fall below the annual threshold.
+S. 256 also would require credit lenders to provide additional disclosures to consumers.
+It would require credit and charge-card companies to include certain disclosures in billing statements with respect to various open-end credit plans regarding the disadvantages of making only the minimum payment.
+Other disclosures would be required to be included in application and solicitation materials involving introductory rate offers, internet-based credit card solicitations, credit extensions secured by a dwelling, and for late payment deadlines and penalties.
+Based on information from credit lenders, CBO estimates that the incremental costs of complying with the additional disclosure requirements would not be substantial.